Topscientist/topscientist/README.md

 - 💬 Ask me about... **Anything (Cough, Well, Most Things, Yknow, Cough)**...

 - 📫 How to reach me:
 - Want To Reach Out?
-Contact me via discord (Artymartin3459#9245) or via a GitHub discussion
+Contact me via discord - Artymartin3459#9245

 **Staus Updates, Coding Updates Ect.**

-Currently working in getting some patches out to artys moderation and some other bot related things.
+Currently working in getting some patches out to Artys Moderation and some other bot related things.
-Also working on the foundations for SocialCabin and getting some admin things done, The org is linked on my profile.
+Also working on the foundations for SocialCabin and getting some administrative things done, The org is linked on my profile.